rusi/canvas-demos/README.md

   basic examples.
 * User base & StackOverflow - it seems that there is a large user base and a lot of questions are covered and answered in StackOverflow.
+* It is NOT a game engine and as such not suitable for complex games.
+  Can be used to implement simple board games or similar.

 ### Pros
 * Easy and simple to use.